wingo/stringrefs/README.md

-Given that there must be a distinct cursor value for each codepoint in a string, and one for the end, this constrains the strings that are processed by to a maximum of 2<sup>31</sup>–1 codepoints.
-Not all strings have packed cursor values, so the codepoint size limit in practice may be lower for any given string.
+Given that there must be a distinct cursor value for each codepoint in a string, and one for the end, this constrains the strings that are processed by to a maximum of 2<sup>31</sup>–1 code units.
+Not all strings have one code unit per codepoint, so the codepoint size limit in practice may be lower for any given string.
 This specification can therefore represent codepoint counts with an `i32` without risk of overflow.